 The following must be received to be considered for the program:

-Applications are accepted every three (3) semesters, when a VN class completes.
-The application periods are March 1-31st for a class ending in May and September 1-30 for a class ending in December.
-Students are advised to check with the Nursing Office Office for specific dates.
-Once accepted to the program, students will be expected to obtain a physical examination which includes a PPD skin test (and X-rays if needed), be current in immunizations MMR [measles, mumps, rubella], Varicella, and Td [Diptheria/Tetanus], and Hepatitis B series.
-Malpractice liability insurance through the College will also be required.
-A Student Blanket policy is available through the Nursing Department.
+Applications are accepted every three (3) semesters, or when a LVN class is graduating.
+The application periods are March 1-31st for a class ending in June and September 1-30th for a class ending in December.
+Students are advised to check with the Nursing Office for exact dates.

-* Assumes CA residents.
-Non-Resident tuition is $200/unit and is subject to change without notice.
+*Assumes CA resident.
+Non-Resident tuition is $220/unit and is subject to change without notice.